 The name of the Whites' baby girl, Holly, is another in Vince Gilligan's many career-long references to his longtime girlfriend, Holly Rice that have been included in his scripts.
 There were also references to Rice in nearly all of Gilligan's episodes of _"The X-Files" (1993)_.

-When Saul first approaches Walt about a business arrangement he compares his services for Walt to Tom Hagen's role as consigliere to Vito Corleone.
+When Saul first approaches Walt about a business arrangement, he compares his services for Walt to Tom Hagen's role as consigliere to Vito Corleone.
 Walt objects, saying "I'm no Vito Corleone," to which Saul responds "Right now, you're Fredo."
-Shortly afterward Walt and his family hear that his tumor has shrunk, Hank misquotes The Godfather: Part III, saying "Just when I tried to get out, they pull me back in," referencing Walt as Michael Corleone.
+Soon after, when Walt and his family hear that his tumor has shrunk, Hank misquotes The Godfather: Part III (1990), saying "Just when I tried to get out, they pull me back in."

 In season 1, the real name of the actor who played Crazy 8 was Max Arciniega.
-This was the name of the close associate of Gustavo Fring and co-founder of the Los Pollos Hermanos franchises as shown in the Episode 'Hermanos' in Season 4.
+Gustavo Fring's close associate and co-founder of the Los Pollos Hermanos franchises, as shown in Breaking Bad: Hermanos (2011), had the same name.

 The mascot for Walter Jr.'s high school is the Skyhawk.
 Signs can be seen on the walls in some of the school shots.
 Vince Gilligan went to L.C.
 Bird High School in Chesterfield, VA, where the mascot is the Skyhawk.